tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/serialconsole/index.md

 ---
 title: Serial Console Resource Provider REST API | Microsoft Docs
-description: This article describes the REST APIs available for you to use with the Azure Serial Console Resource Provider to enable, disable, and get the enabled/disabled status of the Serial Console at a subscription-wide level.
+description: This article describes the REST APIs available for you to use with the Azure Serial Console Resource Provider to enable, disable, and get the disabled status of Serial Console for a subscription.
 author: asinn826
 ms.author: alsin
 manager: borisb